lost-egg/lost-egg.github.io/combat.md

 ### Withdraw

 **Defense** ---
-**Action** Simple; **Duration** Instant
+**Cost** 10i; **Action** Simple; **Duration** Instant
 **Keywords** Flurry, Movement
 **Requirement** You're at medium or greater range from all opponents.

 You cover ground 1 away from all opponents.

 The first time you use this action, start a (Dexterity + Athletics) extended roll against difficulty 1, with an interval of one round and a goal of 10.
 You get -3 on the roll if you're in difficult terrain.

-You have to use this action on each of your turns to continue the extended roll; if you don't use this action on one of your turns, you have to start over.
+You have to use this action on each of your turns to continue the extended roll.
+If you don't use this action on one of your turns, you have to start over.

-Each time you make an individual roll, you lose 10i.
 If you succeed on the extended roll, you cover ground 1 away from all opponents.
 If you're already at extreme range from all opponents, you exit the battlefield completely.

 ### Other Simple Action